ajfisher/building-droids-with-js/slides2.md

 Notes:

-Lets see how some of it's features make JS and hardware really powerful together.
+So let's start by seeing how some of it's features make JS and hardware really powerful together.

 ---